LLM (Master of Laws) Air and Space LawFind LLM programs in Air & Space Law

 LLM in Air & Space – Who’s it for?

+So, why should you study an LLM in Air & Space Law?
 This Master of Laws program is suited to legal practitioners engaged in aviation and space law practice or graduates interested in entering into this specialisation given their passion for air and space law topics.
 The course can be hugely beneficial for legal officers who are part of the airline industry, civil aviation authorities or transportation authorities.
 They can get a grasp of the workings of international, regional and national organisations either by taking a break for study or through distance learning programs that are offered by some colleges.

 Where can you study an LLM (Master of Laws) in Air and Space Law?